Blog Nutrition Fenugreek For Weight Gain Or Weight Loss: The Truth According To Science

 The Bottom Line

-Fenugreek is a plant with a long history of use in traditional medicine.
-In recent years, it has gained popularity for its purported effects on body weight.
+Fenugreek is a plant that has a long history of use in traditional medicine.
+It has gained popularity for its purported effects on body weight in recent years.

-Conflicting claims exist as to whether fenugreek can help with weight loss or weight gain.
-It is said by some to increase appetite and promote weight gain, but limited scientific evidence suggests that it may actually help you feel full and eat less.
+Conflicting claims exist regarding whether fenugreek can help with weight loss or weight gain.
+It is believed by some to increase appetite and promote weight gain, but limited scientific evidence suggests that it may actually help you feel full and eat less.

-More research is needed to determine the effects of fenugreek on body weight.
-If you’re trying to lose weight, there are more reliable and effective ways to do so, such as following a healthy diet and exercising regularly.
+More research is required to determine the effects of fenugreek on body weight.
+If you’re trying to lose weight, there are more reliable and effective ways of doing so, including following a healthy diet and exercising regularly.

 DISCLAIMER: